gcallah/hambone/chaps/chap5.md

 the business with the Bob Marley mural on its outside wall.
 He wandered the store looking vacantly at the African drums, tie-dye T-shirts, hookahs, and bongs.
-A young white lady with dreadlocks and multiple piercings, wearing a bandana and a "From the river to the sea" t-shirt sat behind the cash register fiddling with her smart phone.
+A young white lady with dreadlocks and multiple piercings, wearing a bandana and a "From the river to the sea" T-shirt sat behind the cash register fiddling with her smart phone.
 After a few minutes, she stood up and asked him "Is there something you're looking for?"